near/nearcore/docs/architecture/how/cross-shard.md

 ## Internal perspective (Transactions & Receipts)

-One important think to remember, is that NEAR is sharded - so in all our designs, we have to assume that each account is on a separate shard (so that the fact that some of them are colocated doesn't give any advantage).
+One important thing to remember, is that NEAR is sharded - so in all our designs, we have to assume that each account is on a separate shard.
+So that the fact that some of them are colocated doesn't give any advantage.

 ### Step 1 - Transaction